viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

-Capture the users screen or application and share over a WebRTC PeerConnection.
-This simple demo consists of a presenter who shares their screen or applications and an attendee who views that share video on a web page.
-Audio and video will also be transmitted between both peers.
-The attendee can be either a Chrome or Firefox browser.
-The presenter must be using Chrome.
+Capture the users screen, application, audio or video and share over a WebRTC PeerConnection.
+This simple demo consists of a presenter who shares their screen or applications and an attendee who views that share video on a web page or a chrome extension.
+The attendee can be either a Chrome extension or Firefox browser.
+The presenter must be using Chrome or a Chrome extension.
 So right now this is a two user demo, one presentor and one attendee only.

 This repo has three pieces.